 Rural Grocery Summit

 We would like to again thank all of the sponsors, supporters and participants who continue to make it possible to explore ways to strengthen our rural grocery stores and communities.
-We look forward to seeing you at the sixth National Rural Grocery Summit in 2018.
+We look forward to seeing you at the seventh National Rural Grocery Summit in 2020.